What's an FSA?

 All FSA funds expire on December 31st for active and benefits eligible employees.
 Justworks' FSA runs on a calendar year (1/1 - 12/31), regardless of when you or your company join.
 Funds do not rollover and unused funds on December 31st will be forfeited.

 Be mindful of the IRS' "Use it or lose it" rule - if employees contribute more funds to their FSA than they are able to spend during the plan year, then they will forfeit any unused FSA balance.
-However, employees have until March 31st to submit a claim for expenses incurred prior to December 31st.*
+However, employees have a run-out period until March 31st to submit a claim for expenses incurred prior to December 31st.

 If employees are on COBRA can they continue to use their FSA for qualified expenses?

-Members who are on COBRA may be able to use FSA funds after termination.
+Members who are on COBRA may be able to use FSA funds after separation.
 This is on a case by case basis and must adhere to the IRS rules.
 Employees should contact our Customer Service team to find out if they are able to use FSA funds.

 Please note, FSA funds are never eligible to be used for COBRA premiums.